 You can own a cask of whisky and sell it on for a profit at a later date, but you cannot trade in casks of whisky.
 If HMRC discovers that you are trading in casks, your casks could be requisitioned and you could face criminal charges.
 After all, alcohol is a controlled substance in the UK, and you own an entire cask!

 If a company is advising you that you can trade in whisky casks without additional licences, you are being misled.
+Furthermore, it is likely an indicator that you do not own your cask at the warehouse level.
 You then need to ask whether you can trust a company that is putting your investment in jeopardy.

 Got further question?
 We are happy to discuss any aspect of buying and owning a cask, plus we have brokered the sale of millions of pounds of casks so are in a perfect position to advise you on all stages of cask ownership.
 Send us an email or give the office a call on 01260 218 718.